drew-kd-rodgers/Hobby-Website/README.md

 # Hobby-Website
-A hobby website built using pure HTML and CSS.
+A hobby website built with HTML and CSS, using the [Tailwind CSS](https://tailwindcss.com/) framework.

 Deployed on GitHub pages.